Greenhouse Humidity Control and Sensor For Nighttime Humidity

 Heating is a method used by farmers to minimize humidity overnight.
 Heating lowers relative humidity by increasing the ability of the air to store water vapor.
 This aids in the prevention of condensation but is not always 100% effective.

-Heating demands a lot of energy, whether you use electric or gas heaters, which means increased costs.
+Heating a greenhouse uses a lot of energy, whether you use electric or gas heaters, which means increased costs.
 This is why it's very hard to do manually.
-AutoVent controllers make it easy and economical to exactly match your setpoint.REQUEST A QUOTE
+AutoVent environmental controllers make it easy and economical to exactly match your setpoint.Solve your Greenhouse Humidity